run-llama/create-llama/templates/components/multiagent/python/README-template.md

 This example is using three agents to generate a blog post:

 - a researcher that retrieves content via a RAG pipeline,
-- a writer that specializes in writing blog posts and
+- an analyst that analyzes the financial data,
-- a reviewer that is reviewing the blog post.
+- a reporter that writes the financial report.

 There are three different methods how the agents can interact to reach their goal:

-1. [Choreography](./app/examples/choreography.py) - the agents decide themselves to delegate a task to another agent
+1. [Choreography](./app/financial_report/choreography.py) - the agents decide themselves to delegate a task to another agent
-1. [Orchestrator](./app/examples/orchestrator.py) - a central orchestrator decides which agent should execute a task
+1. [Orchestrator](./app/financial_report/orchestrator.py) - a central orchestrator decides which agent should execute a task
-1. [Explicit Workflow](./app/examples/workflow.py) - a pre-defined workflow specific for the task is used to execute the tasks
+1. [Explicit Workflow](./app/financial_report/workflow.py) - a pre-defined workflow specific for the task is used to execute the tasks

 ## Getting Started